masterujjval/GFG-articles/README.md

 ## GFG-articles

 ### About
 The list of all the published articles that I have written for GeeksForGeeks.
-I'd like you to read the articles and leave a like if you gain some knowledge.
+I'd like you to read the articles and leave a like if you gain some new knowledge.

 ### Links